ton3s/unity-wiki/docs/fps-multiplayer/starting-game.md

 ## [Making The Room Browser Work](https://www.udemy.com/course/unity-online-multiplayer/learn/lecture/25987988#questions)

-- Create a new script named "RoomButton" in the scripts folder.
+- Create a new script named `RoomButton` in the scripts folder.
 - Attach the `RoomButton` script to the room button GameObject in your game.
 - Open the RoomButton script in a code editor and add the following code: